“Those who can’t change their minds can’t change anything.”George Bernard Shaw

 Would you argue with someone who knows everything?

-If the previous perspective exercise doesn’t inspire you to be more open-minded, try this related thought exercise:
+If the previous perspective exercise doesn’t inject some uncertainty serum through your thick skull, try this related thought exercise:

 Imagine the all-knowing being who created everything in the photo above appears next to you, leans over, and whispers, “Hey, hate to break it to you but [insert any of your rigidly-held beliefs here] is wrong.”